scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Figure :ref:`fig:linalgspeed` depicts both the speedup and the break even point for many-to-one matching for ``LinAlg``.
 The first graph indicates that the speedup of many-to-one matching increases with larger pattern sets.
-But in order to fully profit from that speedup, the setup cost of many-to-one matching must be amortized.
+But in order to profit from that speedup, the setup cost of many-to-one matching must be amortized.
 Therefore, the second graph shows the break even point for many-to-one matching in terms of number of subjects.
 If for a given number of patterns and subjects the corresponding point is above the line, then many-to-one matching is overall faster.
 In this example, when matching more than eight times, many-to-one matching is overall always faster than one-to-one matching.

-Syntactic
-'''''''''

 For the syntactic product patterns we compared the ``match`` function, the ``ManyToOneMatcher`` (MTOM) and the ``DiscriminationNet`` (DN).
 Again, randomly generated subjects were used.
 The